DjekkoM/environmental_effector_proteins_pipeline/README.md

-# Comparative Analysis of Type III Effector Repertoires in Environmental *Pseudomonas*
+# Comparative Analysis of Type III Effector Repertoires in Environmental *Pseudomonas* identifies new candidate effectors.

 This repository contains the bioinformatics pipeline and supporting data used in: